screeps/docs/api/source/StructureFactory.md

 ERR_RCL_NOT_ENOUGH | Your Room Controller level is insufficient to use the factory.
 ERR_NOT_ENOUGH_RESOURCES | The structure does not have the required amount of resources.
 ERR_INVALID_ARGS | The arguments provided are incorrect.
-ERR_INVALID_TARGET | The factory cannot produce the community of this level.
+ERR_INVALID_TARGET | The factory cannot produce the commodity of this level.
 ERR_TIRED | The factory is still cooling down.
 ERR_BUSY | The factory is not operated by the `PWR_OPERATE_FACTORY` power.
 ERR_FULL | The factory cannot contain the produce.